sarabjeetdhawan/install_kubernetes/README.md

 2. You must be able to run superuser commands on Linux servers through ansible.
 You may test it by issuing these command from where you will be running your ansible playbooks:

 ```
 $ ansible master --become -a "/usr/sbin/lvm lvs"

 $ ansible node01 --become -a "/usr/sbin/lvm lvs"
 $ ansible node02 --become -a "/usr/sbin/lvm lvs"
 ```
 and so on...

-3. If you are installing it on RHEL7.x server then make sure the RHEL is already subscribed or else comment out the RedHat subscription parts from the playbooks.
+3. Please make sure the RHEL is already subscribed (attached).

 ## Install Instructions